 Franchised fast food operations (McDonald's, Subway, Burger King) typically participate in program insurance arranged through the franchisor — coverage, limits, and pricing are pre-negotiated.
 Independent fast food operators choose their own carrier and policy terms.
 Independent operators typically pay $188/month for BOP per Insureon.
 Franchise programs may offer better rates due to volume but with less flexibility.

-For an independent breakdown of which carriers actually write fast food restaurant insurance well in 2026 — Hartford, biBERK, NEXT, Travelers and the regional/specialty markets — see our independent carrier comparison.
+For an independent breakdown of which carriers actually write fast food restaurant insurance well in 2026, see our carrier comparison.

 Get Quotes from a Local Independent Agent